 When a fire alarm sounds, or when instructed to evacuate by staff, all residents are expected to leave the building immediately.
 Failure to comply with the fire evacuation may result in a disciplinary fine.
-If a student has an ESA in their room, they should evacuate with the ESA.
+If a student has an ESA or service animal in their room, they should evacuate with the animal.

 - Know where fire extinguishers are and how to use them.